BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Tattoos.md

 This results in a completely separate map which we can combine later in post.
 For instructions on how to do this with KAVT, follow [the guide here](/Tutorials/Mod-Use/KAVT-User-Manual).

-# Remember to save the images as you go!
+> Remember to save the images as you go!
+{.is-success}